donmccaughey/fiends_and_fortune/libs/tvision/README.md

     * Many functions which originally had null-terminated string parameters now receive `TStringView` instead. `TStringView` is compatible with `std::string_view`, `std::string` and `const char *` (even `nullptr`).
 * New class `TSpan<T>`, inspired by `std::span`.
 * New classes `TDrawSurface` and `TSurfaceView`, see `<tvision/surface.h>`.
+* The system integration subsystems (`THardwareInfo`, `TScreen`, `TEventQueue`...) are now initialized when constructing a `TApplication` for the first time, rather than before `main`.
+They are still destroyed on exit from `main`.
 * New method `TVMemMgr::reallocateDiscardable()` which can be used along `allocateDiscardable` and `freeDiscardable`.
 * New method `TView::textEvent()` which allows receiving text in an efficient manner, see [Clipboard interaction](#clipboard).
 * New class `TClipboard`, see [Clipboard interaction](#clipboard).
 * Unicode support, see [Unicode](#unicode).
 * True Color support, see [extended colors](#color).
-* New method `static void TEvent::waitForEvent(int timeoutMs)` which may block for up to `timeoutMs` milliseconds waiting for input events.
-If it blocks, it has the side effect of flushing screen updates.
-It is invoked by `TProgram::getEvent()` with `static int TProgram::eventTimeout` (default `20`) as argument so that the event loop doesn't consume 100% CPU.
+* New method `static void TEventQueue::waitForEvents(int timeoutMs)` which may block for up to `timeoutMs` milliseconds waiting for input events.
+A negative `timeoutMs` can be used to wait undefinitely.
+If it blocks, it has the side effect of flushing screen updates (via `TScreen::flushScreen()`).
+It is invoked by `TProgram::getEvent()` with `static int TProgram::eventTimeoutMs` (default `20`) as argument so that the event loop does not turn into a busy loop consuming 100% CPU.
-* New method `static void TEvent::putNothing()` which puts an `evNothing` event into the event queue and causes `TEvent::waitForEvent()` not to block until an `evNothing` is returned by `TEvent::getKeyEvent()`.
-This will usually cause the main thread to wake up from `TEvent::waitForEvent()` and to invoke `TApplication::idle()` immediately.
-This method is thread-safe, so it can be used to unblock the event loop from any other thread.
+* New method `static void TEventQueue::wakeUp()` which causes the event loop to resume execution if it is blocked at `TEventQueue::waitForEvents()`.
+This method is thread-safe, since its purpose is to unblock the event loop from secondary threads.
-* New method `void TView::getEvent(TEvent &, int timeoutMs)` which allows waiting for an event with an user-provided timeout (instead of `TProgram::eventTimeout`).
+* New method `void TView::getEvent(TEvent &, int timeoutMs)` which allows waiting for an event with an user-provided timeout (instead of `TProgram::eventTimeoutMs`).
 * It is now possible to specify a maximum text width or maximum character count in `TInputLine`.
 This is done through a new parameter in `TInputLine`'s constructor, `ushort limitMode`, which controls how the second constructor parameter, `uint limit`, is to be treated.
 The `ilXXXX` constants define the possible values of `limitMode`:
     * `ilMaxBytes` (the default): the text can be up to `limit` bytes long, including the null terminator.
     * `ilMaxWidth`: the text can be up to `limit` columns wide.
     * `ilMaxChars`: the text can contain up to `limit` non-combining characters or graphemes.

-    In any case, the text in a `TInputLine` can never be more than 256 bytes long, including the null terminator.
 * New functions which allow getting the names of Turbo Vision's constants at runtime (e.g. `evCommand`, `kbShiftIns`, etc.):
     ```c++
     void printKeyCode(ostream &, ushort keyCode);